"In my defense, only three hours on Instagram": Designing Toward Digital Self-Awareness and Wellbeing: RQ3: for Digital Self-Awareness

 It would have been interesting to examine how different individual-level factors shaped participants' perceptions of \ws{} using robust statistical analyses.
 However, given the small sample size of those who completed the study ($N$=20), participant-level quantitative tests were not statistically meaningful.
 Instead, we conducted a descriptive post-hoc analysis focusing on two factors central to digital wellbeing in our findings: self-control (which emerged as significant in our regression models; \autoref{table:sodgap_regression}, \autoref{table:eodgap_regression}, \autoref{table:wellbeing_regression}) and perceived usability (measured via SUS).

 As shown in~\autoref{fig:2d_plot}, we mapped participants onto a two-dimensional space split by median self-control (vertical axis) and median SUS (horizontal axis).
+We used the median as the decision boundary for interpreting SUS and self-control scores because it offers a conservative and robust measure of central tendency that is less sensitive to outliers and skewed distributions, providing an interpretable threshold for comparing relative levels of these constructs within our sample.
 Within each quadrant, we overlaid their responses to whether they would like to continue using \ws{} in the future (Yes/No/Maybe), along with illustrative quotes from exit interviews.
 We describe our observations below:

 \para{Quadrant 1 (High self-control X High SUS):} Most participants expressed willingness to continue using (3 Yes, 2 Maybe), though P25 was concerned about putting extra effort for using \ws{}, ``It didn't do enough for me---it was me putting in all the effort.''